Professionalization

 Artists and students (some of them) may prefer a more casual approach to everything, including business.

-Like it or not, you have to get your personal and business act together.
-Otherwise, you'll find yourself with a lot of leisure you don't welcome.
+But like it or not, if you don't have your personal and business act together today, you'll find yourself with a lot of leisure you don't welcome.

-Self-professionalization is how business should be conducted.
-It's how you should go into the world of work.
-It's how you should network.
+Self-professionalization is how business should be conducted, and how you should go into the world of work, and how you should network.

 Professionalism means higher standards of presentation and communication.
 It means greater attention to business and marketing strategy.

-If you have a handle on today's business practices, you will make yourself more effective and efficient.
+If you have a handle on today's business practices, you will make more effective and efficient.

 Today's self-managing media wannabe needs to understand the rules governing this game.

-Seek the education and training (and re-training) you need.
-Be current.
+Seek the education and training (and re-training) you need, and be current.

 Are you an introvert?
 Improve your prospects by viewing networking differently - as a continuous process.
 Improve how you come across to others - develop the 'professional you', who can do things that the 'private you' cannot.